magdasimcik/Caesar-cipher/README.md

-# Caesar-cipher
+# Caesar cipher
-Caesar cipher encoding and decoding
+Encoding and decoding the embedded text using Caesar cipher.